coralblocks/CoralPool/README.md

 ## Benchmarks

+<pre><b>Note:</b> We are using <a href="https://www.github.com/coralblocks/CoralBench">CoralBench</a> for the benchmarks.
+Click on the arrows to expand the full results.</pre>

 As detailed above, `ArrayObjectPool` has the drawback of having to allocate a new array to grow, but it is slightly faster than the `LinkedObjectPool`.
 You can find the benchmarks [here](https://github.com/coralblocks/CoralPool/blob/main/src/main/java/com/coralblocks/coralpool/bench/ObjectPoolBench1.java) and [here](https://github.com/coralblocks/CoralPool/blob/main/src/main/java/com/coralblocks/coralpool/bench/ObjectPoolBench2.java).
-We have used [CoralBench](https://www.github.com/coralblocks/CoralBench) for our benchmarks.
 Below the results:

 <details>
   <summary> ObjectPoolBenchmark1:</summary>